Take Care Retail Health Clinics Add Online Scheduling

 Walgreens subsidiary's focus on patient convenience puts pressure on primary care practice doctors to follow suit.

-online appointment scheduling.
+Take Care Health Systems, a Walgreens subsidiary that operates 350 retail clinics across the country, has begun to offer online appointment scheduling.
 This new feature, along with a planned expansion of healthcare services, will increase the competitive pressure on primary care practices in the markets where Take Care Clinics are located.

 Online scheduling is an important addition to the menu of online services that Take Care announced last summer.
 These services include the ability to look up quality and cost information and patient wait times on Take Care's website.

 Consumers can now make appointments either on the Internet or at kiosks in Take Care outlets.
 After looking up a particular clinic and seeing when it has open slots, a customer can book an appointment at the time that's most convenient.

 About 20% of family physicians offer their patients the ability to request appointments online, according to the American Academy of Family Physicians (AAFP).
 But only a small percentage of those doctors let patients actually book the appointments, said Terry McGeeney, president and CEO of TransforMED, an AAFP subsidiary that promotes the patient-centered medical home.